PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/operations_and_operators.md

 ## Operations and Operators
-Each type has different operators.
+Each {term}`type` can be operated on by specific operators

-Some operators are are overloade - `+` is the addition operator for arithmetic types, but the {term}`concatenation` operator for `string` and `char` types.
+Some operators are overloaded - `+` is the addition operator for arithmetic types, but the {term}`concatenation` operator for `string` and `char` types.

+Programmers can also overload some operators.

 `````{example-start} Example
 :label: examplek1